What to Know about Absorbed Glass Mat Batteries

 Gel batteries, which use silica to stiffen the electrolyte solution in the battery, tend to have lower charger rates and output than absorbed glass mat batteries.
 They also can’t handle as much current, meaning they take longer to recharge.
 However, gel batteries have a greater lifespan than AGM batteries and can be mounted in any orientation.
 Absorbed glass mat batteries offer a better temperature range and are a bit cheaper than gel batteries.

-What are absorbed glass mat batteries?
+What is an absorbed glass mat battery?

 What is an AGM battery?
 Absorbed glass mat batteries contain a special glass mat separator that wicks an electrolyte solution between battery plates.
 As the battery operates, the electrolyte is transferred from the glass mat to the battery plates.
 The mat contains enough electrolyte for the battery to deliver its full capacity and if the battery is tipped over, the electrolyte will not spill.

-The main advantages of absorbed glass mat batteries are they are lower maintenance than flooded lead acid batteries, charge up to five times faster, have a long shelf life, and offer a depth-of-discharge of 80 percent (flooded batteries typically have a 50% DoD).
+The main advantages of absorbed glass mat battery are they are lower maintenance than flooded lead acid batteries, charge up to five times faster, have a long shelf life, and offer a depth-of-discharge of 80 percent (flooded batteries typically have a 50% DoD).

 Which is better, absorbed glass mat or gel batteries?